 Learning One New Language Every YearHere’s an update of the current status of my “one language per year” lifelong initiative:

-Dezeen Watchstore Web AppAnother day of announcements at akosma software: this time, a fruitful and fun collaboration with Zerofee to create a dynamic visual identity for the Dezeen Watchstore, and their Dezeen Watchstore iPhone & iPad Web Application (best viewed with Safari on iOS, iPhone & iPad!
+Dezeen Watchstore Web AppAnother day of announcements at akosma software: this time, a fruitful and fun collaboration with Zerofee to create a dynamic visual identity for the Dezeen Watchstore, and their Dezeen Watchstore iPhone & iPad Web Application (best viewed with Safari on iOS, iPhone & iPad!).

 iPhone Apps without Objective-CYes, it’s possible.
 Even if Objective-C is one of my preferred programming languages, in any case I think it’s worth mentioning that, 2 years after the official iPhone SDK has been announced, the iPhone development landscape has really grown up, and many, many different options are available today.
+This article provides a very high-level enumeration of some options I’ve found on the web, but I’m sure there are even more alternatives around.

 Playing With HTTP LibrariesIt’s fun to find out how to tackle the same task in different programming languages; in this case, it’s all about doing HTTP requests over a network: fortunately, there are networking libraries in virtually all major programming languages.
+In my current project, I’m generating wrappers easing the access to the core of the project itself, a RESTful API.
+This way, developers interested in using the API can just take a wrapper, include it in their projects, and start coding right away.
+No need to know this (relatively low-level) stuff; just use the API.
+The wrappers themselves are auto-generated from the API definition itself, but that’s another story ;)

 Javascript Tips and Tricks (3)How to organize code in “namespaces” When you use lots of libraries in your code, you can easily pick up a function name that corresponds to a pre-existing name in some library that you might have included.
+To avoid that, you should create namespaces that encapsulate the code of your application:

 Javascript Tips and Tricks (2)Object-Oriented Programming in JavaScript Functions are also used to represent classes when doing object-oriented JavaScript.
+There are several possible ways to write object-oriented JavaScript code, but they all turn around the concept of the Function class:

 Javascript Tips and Tricks (1)As I said yesterday, JavaScript is the world’s most misunderstood language, which means that you must unlearn what you have learned.
+However complicated it might seem at first, it is quite easy to write and understand the most complex of JavaScript codes with just some examples.

 ExtShould you ever have to work on a web application again, just don’t think about it twice; Ext is an amazing piece of free software, light-years away from anything you’ve seen before.